Approved UKSPF projects for businesses in Sunderland

 BIPC Local Provision

-Our project aims to support the creation and growth of micro, small and medium sized enterprises, social enterprises and not-for profit organisations within Sunderland.
+Our project aims to continue to support the creation and growth of micro, small and medium sized enterprises, social enterprises and not-for profit organisations within Sunderland and the wider north-east region.

 Contact: Sarah Turnbull